 Blazing Fast Speeds

-They’ll have server-level caching in place and will likely be running the most optimal version of PHP, MySQL and Apache — all of which will be individually configured to give the best performance possible.
+They’ll have server-level caching in place and will likely be running the most optimal version of PHP, MySQL and Nginx — all of which will be individually configured to give the best performance possible.

 Increased security protocols, daily malware scans and the ability to ward off all kinds of cyber threats (such as DDoS attacks) are features you’ll find pretty much as-standard on most managed WordPress hosting plans.

 Many managed WordPress hosts will also help you to protect the WordPress login page, and almost all of them offer free, easy-to-install SSL certificates to secure your site’s data in transit.

 If your site is unfortunate enough to get hacked on managed WordPress hosting, you’ll get a lot more expert help — and some managed WordPress hosts will even fix malware problems for free.

 I simply can’t emphasize enough how important it is to make regular backups of your site!
 Luckily, most (if not all) managed WordPress hosting plans include not only automated daily backups, but also features that let you quickly and easily restore to your backups should you ever need to.